-- Two "Short-Answer" tests will be assigned according to the class schedule in the last page of the syllabus. - Each test is a set of "Short-Answer" questions - Maximum time for each test is 120 minutes. - Once you start (begin) the test, you have to finish it before the time expires. - For each test, a numerical grade up to 140 points will be granted depending on the correct answers for the questions. - The grading for a single question in the test depends on the fulfilment of the following requirements: - 1) Demonstrated understanding of the prompt question - 2) Replied properly (accurately) to the prompt question - 3) Your own wordings is preferred, but not required as long as your answer is correct.
+- Two tests will be assigned according to the class schedule in the last page of the syllabus. - Each test is a set of "Short-Answer", "Multiple-Choice", and "True-or-False questions". - Maximum time for each test is 120 minutes. - Once you start (begin) the test, you have to finish it before the time expires. - For each test, a numerical grade up to 140 points will be granted depending on the correct answers for the questions. - The grading for the "Short-Answer" questions within each test depends on the fulfilment of the following requirements: - 1) Demonstrated understanding of the prompt question - 2) Replied properly (accurately) to the prompt question - 3) Demonstrated understanding of content materials (chapters) - Your own wordings is preferred, but not required as long as your answer is correct.